TheMohit2003/Countdown-timer/README.md

 # Countdown timer

 This project takes inputs of date , month , year and the time as Countdown target.
+[Click here to view the page live](https://themohit2003.github.io/Countdown-timer/)

 # Image
 - For bigger viewport such as that of laptop screem: